 The in vivo imaging program provides a unique depth and breadth of services offered for whole-animal imaging to meet a broad spectrum of investigator and colony needs.
 The Core functions within an organized structure with a high level of expertise for imaging and interpretation.

 The Core develops innovative methods and techniques using state-of-the-art technologies.
-One of the Core objectives is to validate the rhesus monkey model for lifespan health research initiatives.
-New imaging paradigms under development focus on maternal/fetal imaging and the multimodal application of ultrasound imaging with bioluminescence imaging and PET/CT.
-The Core has also developed a complement of new techniques including those used to explore the pharmacokinetics of novelradiopharmaceuticals by high performance liquid chromatography (HPLC).
+The Core has developed a complement of new techniques including those used to explore the pharmacokinetics of novelradiopharmaceuticals by high performance liquid chromatography (HPLC).

 In Vivo Imaging Capabilities